Dave864/Hex_Summons/README.md

   - When a summon uses an action, the required number and element of the wisps are released from the well, sending them back to the player character they were originally set to.
   - When a summon uses an action that would empty its well, the summon disappates and leaves the field.

-### Items

-Items are consumables that fully replenish after a combat encounter has ended.
-These include health restoration, status curing, or damaging actions.

 ### Victory and Defeat

 - An enemy character is defeated when either their health reaches zero, or they retreat from battle.